Saturday, 24 August 2024

 Arthur Devis (1712 - 87) frequently used the pose in his painted portraits -

-One of the most famous uses in portraiture is the full length David Garrick with the bust of Shakespeare by Gainsborough of 1766 purposely echoing the pose.
+One of the most famous uses in portraiture is the full length David Garrick with the bust of Shakespeare by Gainsborough of 1766 purposely echoing the pose of the Shakespeare statues.

-The Palladian Bridge at Prior Park, Widcombe, Bath in the background.
-After Thomas Gainsborough.
+With the Palladian Bridge at Prior Park, Widcombe, Bath in the background.

 National Trust - Charlecote Park, Warwickshire